 Policies

-Copies of the setting’s policies and procedures are available for you to see in the setting.
+Copies of the setting’s policies and procedures are available for you to see in the setting or via our website.

 These policies help us to make sure that the service provided by the setting is a high quality one and that being a member of the setting is an enjoyable and beneficial experience for each child and her/his parents.